bestiecollabs/bc/seed/SOP_SEED.md

 - Admin-only diagnostics stay gated
 - Do not commit .dev.vars or any secrets
 - New Chat Rule: Every new chat must read the current GitHub codebase and confirm understanding of the rules **before** writing any code.
 No work starts until the repo context is acknowledged in-chat.- Numbering Rule: Every PowerShell instruction set must be numbered step-by-step (1), 2), 3)...).
 Each command block must begin with a numbered comment like '# 1) ...'.
 Refuse unnumbered execution.
+- Numbering Rule (MANDATORY): Every PowerShell instruction set must be numbered step-by-step as '# 1)', '# 2)', '# 3)' with each command block beginning with a numbered comment.
+Unnumbered requests must be refused with a correction.
+Do not execute or provide unnumbered PowerShell.